 Program overview

-The Bachelor of Arts (Honours) in Classics - Upper Year Entry is structured to provide students with a comprehensive education in classical studies.
-The program length is four years, allowing students to immerse themselves in the subject matter while developing essential skills.
+The Bachelor of Arts (Honours) in Classics - Upper Year Entry is structured to provide a robust educational experience over a minimum of three years.
+The program is designed to be flexible, allowing students to tailor their studies according to their interests.
 Key features of the program structure include:

 Featured Experiences

-• Participation in student presentations and departmental events that foster community and professional development.
+- Engagement in student presentations and departmental events that foster a sense of community and collaboration.

 Career Options